 At St Margaret's, we recognise that some students undertake significant extra-curricular activities in Sport or Performance, in addition to their academic load.
 For such students, there may be periods of the year where their commitment increases further, such as preparation for a high level Music examination or competition at an elite level (State or National Representation).
-The Independent Study Option (ISO) may be considered when the School believes that it is in the student's best interests to have a lighter academic load for a semester.
+The Independent Study Option (ISO) may be considered when the School believes that it is in the student's best interests to have a lighter academic load.
 In this event it is expected that students will use the time at school for study purposes maximising their capacity to prepare for their extra-curricular activities at other times.
 This flexibility is provided to assist students maintain their wide ranging commitments in a balanced and positive way.

 The option to undertake Independent Study is as an elective only and must not replace any of the core subjects.
-It is school policy that students take as close to the full complement of subjects as possible to ensure they fine-tune skills such as time management, in preparation for the academic rigours of Years 11 and 12.
-By studying a full complement of subjects, students also have greater engagement with the 49 Common Curriculum Elements tested in the Queensland Core Skills test.
+It is school policy that students take as close to the full complement of subjects as possible to ensure they fine-tune skills such as time management, in preparation for the academic rigours of Years II and I2.
+By studying a full complement of subjects, students have greater opportunities to develop the skills associated with deep learning.
 Furthermore, by studying a wide range of subjects, students keep open more options for subjects in Senior, particularly where prerequisites are required.